Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Why do you spend money for what is not bread . . .
 Listen carefully to Me, and eat what is good, And let your soul delight itself in abundance. . .
 Let the wicked forsake his way,And the unrighteous man his thoughts; Let him return to the Lord, And He will have mercy on him; And to our God, For He will abundantly pardon . . .
 For as the rain comes down, and the snow from heaven,And do not return there, But water the earth, And make it bring forth and bud, That it may give seed to the sower And bread to the eater So shall My word be that goes forth from My mouth.

 The wife of Elimelech was Naomi, and her name means pleasant and delightful.
-Delight is shown, in the portion of Scripture above, as being associated with listening to God, consuming, and digesting what He says and is imaged by eating what is right and satisfying.
-Later in this story, we will see a picture of how our lives can quickly become bitter rather than pleasant as the result of God not being our Lord and King.
-When we leave the "house of bread" (Bethlehem), we inevitably end up inhabiting the land of compromise and complaint rather than the land of praise (Judah) resulting, in unfruitful lives.
+In the portion of Scripture above, Delight is associated with listening to God, consuming and digesting what He says, and is imaged by eating what is good and satisfying.
+Later in this story, we will see an example of how our lives can quickly become bitter rather than pleasant as the result of God not being our Lord and King.
+When we leave the "house of bread" (Bethlehem), we inevitably end up inhabiting the land of compromise and complaint rather than the land of praise (Judah), resulting in unfruitful lives.